 Did we tell you that hiking to the source of Kempty Falls is captivating?

 Trekking is optional though.
-If you want to miss it, you can hangout in the streets of Mussoorie before we meet the trekking group and head to Landour together to spend a fun evening.
+If you want to miss it, you can hangout in the streets of Mussoorie before we meet the trekking group, spend some Leisure time and start our drive to Delhi.
 Though we strongly encourage everyone not to miss it!

 The group will be lead by our Founder, Chandni Aggarwal, who is a globetrotter.
 She has traveled to 18 countries till date and knows how to curate the best of the best experiences.
 She believes in delivering a lifetime experience even through a weekend trip.
 Chandni is a very people friendly person who will soon turn the entire group of strangers into great travel companions and friends.